preethical/cleaning_datascience/Week4_assignment/Readme.md

 - Its activity label
 - An identifier of the subject who carried out the experiment

-The dataset given included the following files:
+The dataset given includs the following files:
 =========================================

 - 'README.txt'